tinythings/logjet/doc/configuration.md

 OTLP payloads to `collector.url`.

-It is also used by `ljd bridge` when posting replayed OTLP payloads to the collector.
+It is also used by `ljd bridge` when posting replayed OTLP payloads to the configured collector destination set.

 ### `collector.ca-file`

-CA file used when `collector.url` starts with `https://`.
+CA file used when HTTPS collector export is configured.

 ### `collector.cert-file`